 Hi!
-I thought I’d start a page to give you some ski tips.
-From lift tickets, too parking, too where to take the bus to start skiing.
+I thought I’d start a page to give you some skiing tips as I see a lot of questions every winter.
+This page will discuss lift tickets, to parking, to where to take the bus to start skiing.
 I really wanted to start this page to help with lift tickets.
 I know the window rates are crazy expensive these days.
-Hopefully my ideas may help you still have a good ski trip.
+Hopefully my ideas may help you still have a good ski trip, even if you missed out on the early deals.

 Lift Tickets/Where to ski:

-Epic Passes go on sale in mid- end of March.
-You do not need to buy a season pass.
-If you are only doing a few days of skiing they will sell epic day passes these are from 1-7 days of skiing.
-They are heavily discounted!
-So buy early.
-If you decide in December that you’re going to take a ski trip out this way, epic passes will no longer be on sale.
-They usually stop selling them in the first few days of December.
-This is when people get stuck with the crazy window rates.
+Epic Passes go on sale in mid-end of March.
+You do not need to buy a season pass, if you are only doing a few days of skiing they will sell epic day passes.
+These are from 1-7 days of skiing.
+They are heavily discounted, so buy early!!!
+So what do you do if you decided in December, after epic passes have gone off sale, that you’re going to take a ski trip out this way?
+Well, this is when people get stuck with the crazy window rates.
+And they are high!

-You don’t want to pay the window rate?
-I understand!
+What are your options if you don’t want to pay the window rate?
+I understand.
+My kids are on ski team, and Steamboat wanted me to pay $200 for a lift ticket a few years ago.
+And that’s the discount they wanted to offer local, ski team parents!
 Before I had a season pass we paid about $85 for a lift ticket and I thought that was high.
-You do have some options, but they are not to ski Breckenridge.
+The point of me writing this is to let you know you do have some options, but they are to NOT ski Breckenridge.

-2. Are you a good skier?
+- Are you a good skier?
 Do you like to ski non groomed stuff?
 Check out Arapahoe Basin.
-I do not recommend A Basin for green skiers, as there are not a lot of green trails and I’d think you would get bored quickly.
+I do not recommend A Basin for green skiers, as there are not a lot of green trails and I think you would get bored quickly.
 There are groomed trails, but it is mostly a non groomed mountain.
+If you are looking for a place to learn though, I think it would be fine.
+As you’re going to spend most of your time on the bunny hill anyway.

-3. Are you a beginner?
-Check out Loveland Valley.
+- If you are a beginner check out Loveland Valley.
 They have $50 tickets for the section of the mountain that is geared for learners.
+They do offer lessons.
+I think you can do a 2.5 hour lesson here and then have the rest of the day to practice what you learned.

 Parking: